is a 2003 American sitcom set in the early 1960s

 This show contains examples of:

 - Aloof Big Brother: Ted is this to Oliver.
-He's the usual jock bully brother to Oliver, but despite all this, Ted does care for Oliver and even teaches him the art of Spin-the-bottle for his first kiss-party.
+He's the usual jock Big Brother Bully to Oliver, but despite all this, Ted does care for Oliver and even teaches him the art of Spin-the-bottle for his first kiss-party.

 - Amazingly Embarrassing Parents: Ted's attitude towards Jerry, especially in the episode where they discover Jerry throws the ball like a girl.